coli-saar/am-transition-parser/README.md

   where `<list of beam sizes>` is simply `1` for greedy search, or for example `1 3` if you want to do greedy search AND beam search with beam size 3.
   This command will evaluate the AM dependency trees to graphs and compute F-scores with the gold standard.
  - You want to annotate an existing amconll file (with or without AM dependency trees in it).
 Then you should use the `topdown_parser/beam_search.py` script.
 Use the `--help` option to get information about how to structure the command line arguments.

-Currently, this is no direct way to parse a raw text file.
+- You want to parse a raw text file.
+You can create an amconll file without AM dependency trees in it using the `raw_to_amconll.py` script in [am-parser](https://github.com/coli-saar/am-parser).
+ **Beware**: this is not the way we prepared the test sets in our experiments, and you should consider using a raw-text model, that is a model
 The way to go, would be to create an amconll file that contains the sentences in question but no AM dependency trees.